MarlBurroW/google-home-notification-gateway/README.md

 The web administration interface is listening by default on the port 3000.

-The above command is good for running GHNG in test purposes, but for a real usecase, read the next step.
+The above command is good for running GHNG for test purposes, but for a real usecase, read the next step.

 ### 4. Run GHNG with forever

 You probably want to start GHND as a deamon, [Forever](https://github.com/foreverjs/forever) is very good for this.

-[Forever](https://github.com/foreverjs/forever) is a simple CLI tool for ensuring that a given script runs continuously.
+[Forever](https://github.com/foreverjs/forever) is a simple CLI tool ensuring that a given script runs continuously.
 To run GHNG with forever, use the following commands:

 Install Forever globally: